Fizzyo/Creating-Games-for-Fizzyo/BreadthFrameworkV2/README.md

 	Details of the Fizzyo API can be found at: https://api.fizzyo-ucl.co.uk/#api-v1_Authv1_auth_token.

 	Currently the system uses a built-in username and password (hardcoded into the Fizzyo.cs class) for a test user to load and upload data.
 In the future the data should be transferred using an	account associated with the current users Windows Live account.
 An endpoint exists for receiving an access token using Windows Live login details but this system currently doesn’t utilise it.
 This could be solved in two ways: the Windows Live access token could be sent to the game by the hub application using app to app technology or the game could incorporate a Windows Live login screen of its own.
 The former solution being preferable as it means the user only has to log in once.

 ## Loading of User Data

-	Please Refer to Figure 3 on page 6 of the System Description Manual for the class diagram that describes the initial data loading system.

 	Loading of user data within the system occurs when the user starts the game.
 The functionality for this user data load is encapsulated in the “Load” Class.
 This is a public class and its methods can be accessed by using the namespace Fizzyo.Data.
 To perform the initial load the game calls the LoadUserData method in the InitialDataLoad class,passing it the games ID string and the game secret.
 These parameters are given to developers when their game is added to the system, they are required to input these into the InitialDataLoad class when implementing the framework.
 The various user data, if the user is online, is then loaded from the API into the games player preferences.
 Player	preferences in Unity are used to store and access player details between game sessions.